 43. For bravely fighting cancer

 I remember when the news broke out in 2012.
 Manisha Koirala was diagnosed with Ovarian cancer in Mumbai’s Jaslok Hospital.
 My heart broke a little and I did not know how to react besides sending her messages on Facebook and keeping her in my prayers.
 But, Manisha bounced back as always.
-She defeated cancer and emerged an all-new person thereby giving hope to numerous patients out there.
+She defeated cancer and emerged as an all-new person thereby giving hope to numerous patients out there.

 44. For Healed